FY25 Project Grant cycle is now open! Intent to Apply is due November 1st.

 Mini Grants

-Mini Grants are small grants of up to $2,000 that are available year-round to support innovative public programs that increase understanding of the human experience.
-Applicants may request up to $2,000 in Mini Grants per fiscal year (November 1 – October 31).
+Mini Grants are small grants of up to $2,500 that are available year-round to support innovative public programs that increase understanding of the human experience.
+Applicants may request up to $2,500 in Mini Grants per fiscal year (November 1 – October 31).
 Mini Grants can be used for capacity-building, program planning, and implementation of programs.
 Capacity-building may include training and education for constituents to help plan and/or implement public humanities engagements.
 The applicant organization’s budget must not exceed $500,000.
 Larger institutions must partner with a smaller institution that will lead the program or project.
 For more information please see the Arizona Humanities Grant Guidelines.
+To learn how to apply, watch our Mini Grants Tutorial.

 Grant applications must be submitted through the Grants and Programs Dashboard on the day of the established deadline.
 Staff assistance is available until 5:00 p.m. on grant deadline days.
 Applicants can monitor the status of grant applications within the Grants and Programs Dashboard.